munificent/craftinginterpreters/book/statements-and-state.md

 harsh to do so in Lox.

 We could make it a runtime error.
-We'd let you define an uninitialized variable, but if you accessed before assigning to it, a runtime error would occur.
+We'd let you define an uninitialized variable, but if you accessed it before assigning to it, a runtime error would occur.
 It's not a bad idea, but most dynamically typed languages don't do that.
 Instead, we'll keep it simple and say that Lox sets a variable to `nil` if it isn't explicitly initialized.